 Fresh water fish - they live in both fresh and brackish waters

-Molly - Marble Foods
+What do Molly - Marble fishs eat?

-Molly - Marble Behavior
+Molly - Marble behavior and personality

 The Lyretail Molly is a beautiful, hardy little fish that can make a great beginner's pet.
 With their impressive shapes, these Mollies can add interest to many freshwater aquariums!
 Lyretail Mollies are usually non-aggressive and can be nice additions to community tanks.
 They tend to swim in all levels of an aquarium and do well in groups, particularly in groups of their own species.
 In the wild, they live in both fresh and brackish waters.
 In captivity, Lyretail Mollies should be kept in aquariums with lots of live plants and lots of open space to swim in.
 Although some driftwood is acceptable in their tanks, too much can make the water more acidic than is preferable for Lyretail Mollies, and it should be used sparingly.